tlacher1/VBA-challenge/README.md

 2. Yearly change from the opening price at the beginning of a given year to the closing price at the end of that year.

 3. The percentage change from the opening price at the beginning of a given year to the closing price at the end of that year.
+4. The total stock volume of the stock.
+5. Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
+6. Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.
+7. Make sure to use conditional formatting that will highlight positive change in green and negative change in red.

 <p align="center">
 <img src="https://github.com/tlacher1/VBA-challenge/blob/36e618907b1a35c77ebbe8dfb30ea6aaabe05c9c/2018%20Image.png" />